ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/1-CoRW1.md

 :::Question
 1. Rewrite the coefficient of restitution $\epsilon$ in terms of the consecutive maximum heights $h_n$ and $h_{n+1}$.

-2. Using your equation for $\epsilon$ in terms of maximum bounce heights, derive an equation that gives the height of the ball after the $nth$ bounce in terms of the maximum height $h_1$ and $\epsilon$.
+2. Using your equation for $\epsilon$ in terms of maximum bounce heights, derive an equation that gives the height of the ball after the $n$th bounce in terms of the maximum height $h_1$ and $\epsilon$.

 **Hint**: What is $h_2/h_1$  in terms of $\epsilon$?
 What is $h_3/h_2$ in terms of $\epsilon$?
 What is $(\frac{h_3}{h_2})(\frac{h_2}{h_1}) = \frac{h_3}{h_1}$  in terms of  $\epsilon$?
 :::
 ::::::

+Notice that we don't have any information before the first bounce, so we cannot determine $h_0$ or $t_0$.

 ## 4. Energy loss during collisions
 The coefficient of restitution can be thought of as a measure of the energy lost during the collision, since the velocity of the ball has decreased, and $\epsilon$ is a measure of the change in velocities.

 ::::::Exercise
 The ball only loses energy during the collisions.
 Energy is conserved between collisions.
-We will denote $E_1$ the total energy of the ball after the first collision, $E_2$ the total energy of the ball after the second collision, etc. $E_n$ represents the total energy of the ball after the $nth$ collision.
+We will denote $E_1$ the total energy of the ball after the first collision, $E_2$ the total energy of the ball after the second collision, and in general, $E_n$ will represent the total energy of the ball after the $n$th collision.

 Consider the floor to be the reference for zero potential energy.

 :::Question
-1. Find the coefficient of restitution in terms of the ball's kinetic energy just before and just after the $nth$ collision ($n\geq2$).
+1. Find the coefficient of restitution in terms of the ball's kinetic energy just before and just after the $n$th collision ($n\geq2$).

 2. If the coefficient of restitution is $\epsilon=0$, what does that imply about the energy lost during the collision?